Learning TypeScipt | Advent of TS '24

 Solution

 You can use the concept of type unions to define a type that can take multiple values.
-Think of the same as an OR
+Think of the same as an OR operation, where the type can be either of the types defined in the union.

-operator can be used to determine the type of a variable at runtime.
+The typeof operator can be used to determine the type of a variable at runtime.
 This is useful when performing different operations based on the variable type.

 When using type unions, you can use conditionals to narrow the type associated with the provided variable.
 TypeScript is smart enough to understand that if a variable is checked for a particular type, it must be of that type in the subsequent code blocks.